 When a home goes on the market in a popular neighborhood, it can quickly garner many offers.
 How can you get the home you want to buy at a price you can afford if there are several offers, and some buyers are even offering more than the listed purchase price?

-It turns out that purchase price isn’t the only criteria that home sellers consider when they have multiple offers to buy their home.
+It turns out that purchase price isn’t the only criterion that home sellers consider when they have multiple offers to buy their home.
 They can consider other factors, including loan or appraisal contingencies, and will appreciate buyers who are flexible on needed repairs.

 What factors will sellers consider when choosing between offers on their home?